DavidSpivey/HA-Zone-Creator/README.md

 ```
 In this example, _7 and _8 represent "Target 1 X" and "Target 1 Y".
 "Target 2 X" and "Target 2 Y" are _11 and _12.
 Click on the Target (whatever) X and Y in Home Assistant, then click the gear to get the Entity ID you wish to track.

-### You can temporarily increase the speed of detection for the purpose of outlining a zone.
+### NEW in v0.95: Speed of detection is temporarily increased
+By default, the eMotion sensors use an update time of 2 seconds. in v0.95, this value is increased to 0.5 seconds during the use of the app.
+Permanently setting this value faster than 2 seconds _might_ hinder MQTT performance by significantly increasing the number of messages.
+If you have a high performance MQTT broker and desire near-instant zone updates, do the following
 - Go to Settings > Devices & services > MQTT
 - Click on your eMotion device
 - Scroll down to configuration and drag Radar target update frequency (sec) to 0.5
-- **DON'T FORGET** to reset this value to 2 (default) when finished, as leaving it at a half second can make your MQTT messages significantly verbose and might hinder performance.
-	- (Ignore this if you have a high performance broker and desire near-instant zone updates)

 ### Editing a zone
 You can edit an existing zone by copying it from the Binary Sensor State in Home Assistant, and clicking Load from Clipboard.<br>
 When you've made necessary changes, Copy Template again and overwrite the one in Home Assistant.

-### MQTT password is saved in plain text
+### MQTT password and Home Assistant Long-Lived Access Token are saved in plain text when entered
-For quick access, when MQTT settings are changed, they are immediately saved in settings.ini in the same folder as the app.
-The MQTT password is saved in plain text in this file, although it is hidden in the UI.
+Privacy-conscious individuals need to keep settings.ini from prying eyes.
+For quick access, when connection settings are changed, they are immediately saved in settings.ini in the same folder as the app.
+This means your MQTT password and HA Token are saved in plain text in this file, although they are hidden in the UI.